What is RSV?

 How is RSV diagnosed?

 At Physicians Immediate Care, the diagnosis begins with a physical exam and consideration of the person’s medical history.
-A highly accurate, in-office, molecular RSV test is available at all of our Illinois clinics.
+Physicians Immediate Care offers a rapid RSV test for children 4 and under, with results while you wait!

 How is RSV treated?